usnistgov/fipy/docs/source/USAGE.rst

 cores) for a `Method of Manufactured Solutions Allen-Cahn problem`_.

 .. plot:: pyplots/scaling.py

-   Scaling behavior of different solver packages
+   :caption: Scaling behavior of different solver packages
+   :align: center

 "Speedup" relative to :ref:`PySparse` (bigger numbers are better) versus number of tasks (processes) on a log-log plot.
 The number of threads per